Diodes-Delight/www/content/products/piunora/_index.md

 </div>
 Piunora is a compact, easy-to-use development board for electronics prototyping with Linux.
 It has a familiar form factor, legible pin labels, and a design that’s well suited to space-constrained applications.

-As a carrier board for the Raspberry Pi Compute Module 4 (CM4), Piunora is essentially a tiny version of the Raspberry Pi 4 Single Board Computer (SBC) with added flexibility to accommodate custom form factors.
-CM4-based devices like Piunora are fully compatible with software that was written for the Raspberry Pi 4, as long as that software accounts for the hardware peripherals in use.
-There are also versions of the CM4 that include eMMC memory, which is more reliable than a traditional SD card.
+As a carrier board for the Raspberry Pi Compute Module 4 and 5 (CM4, CM5), Piunora is essentially a tiny version of the Raspberry Pi 4/5 Single Board Computer (SBC) with added flexibility to accommodate custom form factors.
+CM4-based devices like Piunora are fully compatible with software that was written for the Raspberry Pi 4/5, as long as that software accounts for the hardware peripherals in use.
+There are also versions of the CM4 / CM5 that include eMMC memory, which is more reliable than a traditional SD card.

 It may be small, but Piunora is packed with powerful peripherals!